Alessandro Perego - Head of Scientific Research email@example.com

 - Two internal workshops with Observatory partners and sponsors to share our intermediate findings and guide the direction of the research.

-- Six thematic workshops with Observatory partners and sponsors on the following topics: start-ups, the smart home, Industrial IoT, smart retail, IoT and cyber security and IoT technologies.
+- Five thematic workshops with Observatory partners and sponsors on the following topics: smart home, smart factory, smart city, assisted living & wellness and IoT technologies.

 - A public convention to present the main findings of our research into the smart home area, with round table sessions and talks given by leading figures in the sector.